nojaf/blog/content/blog/world-domination-part-one/index.md

 Last October, I had the opportunity to speak at [F# eXchange](https://skillsmatter.com/skillscasts/17236-fantomas-v).
 There I announced that what the plan was for the next major of Fantomas and how to get there.
 A crucial part of that talk was about how improving the `Syntax tree` at [dotnet/fsharp](https://github.com/dotnet/fsharp/blob/main/src/fsharp/SyntaxTree.fsi) was the key to everything.
-In short, a better syntax tree, leads to less shenanigans in the Fantomas codebase.
+In short, a better syntax tree, leads to fewer shenanigans in the Fantomas codebase.

-> In short, a better syntax tree, leads to less shenanigans in the Fantomas codebase.
+> In short, a better syntax tree, leads to fewer shenanigans in the Fantomas codebase.

 ## Trivia